 Trustees are identified and vetted through a year long process by the Trusteeship Committee, with input from staffulty, other trustees, and parents.
+If you are interested in Board service or have a recommendation, you may email Jessica Demmo, chair of the Trusteeship committee.
 Board members are chosen for their commitment to King, for their ability to share in the responsibility of overseeing the welfare of the School, and for their ability to help the School achieve its mission.

 The Board meets approximately eight times a year.
 During these meetings, the Board receives and discusses reports from the Head of School, from members of the leadership team, and from others.
 Oversight of and planning of strategic goals is ongoing throughout the school year and over the summer.

 Additionally, The Board works on achieving the goals of our School and on upholding our mission through committee work.
 Our current committees and subcommittees include:

 - Executive Committee: Comprised of the President, Vice President, Second Vice President, Secretary, Treasurer and a maximum of three At-Large members, the ExCo has the power to transact all regular business of King during the interim between the meetings of the Board.

 - Audit Committee: Aids the Board in fulfilling its fiduciary oversight responsibilities.
 Reviews and presents King’s annual audited financial statements.